Zhang Luping: Martial arts career

 Eventually, Zhang developed an interest in tai chi.
-He learned Chen-style taijiquan from many Chen lineage holders, including Dong Xiang Gen (董祥根) and Du Wen Cai (都文才). whom was the last student of Chen Zhao Kui(陈照奎).
-His form was also corrected by grandmaster Gu Liu Xin (顾留馨) (a former student of Chen Fake, Sun Lutang, and Chen Weiming, who corrected his style with a level of detail that would set him apart from other Chen style practitioners).
-Zhang also studied Wu style tai chi with master Sun Ren Zhi (孙润志) and Xin Yi, another internal style similar to tai chi, with the well-known Shang Hai-based master, "Little Tiger" Zhang Hai Sheng (小老虎章海深), who was highly respected for his skill in combat.
+He learned Chen-style tai chi from many Chen lineage holders, including Dong Xianggen (董祥根) and Du Wencai (都文才), who was the last student of Chen Zhaokui (陈照奎).
+His form was also corrected by grandmaster Gu Liuxin (顾留馨) (a former student of Chen Fake, Sun Lutang, and Chen Weiming, who corrected his style with a level of detail that would set him apart from other Chen style practitioners).
+Zhang also studied Wu-style tai chi with master Sun Renzhi (孙润志) and xinyi, another internal style similar to tai chi, with the well-known Shanghai-based master, "Little Tiger" Zhang Haisheng (小老虎章海深), who was highly respected for his skill in combat.

 Scholarship and emigration to the United States

-Zhang earned his masters degree in mathematics at East Normal University in Shang Hai under Prof. Cheng Chang Ping (陈昌平教授), who had done extensive mathematics work with Prof. Wolf Von Wahl at the University of Bayreuth in West Germany.
-Zhang also studied under professor Wang Guang Yin (王光寅) at the math research department of Chinese Academy of Sciences in Bei Jing.
-In 1983, Zhang published an article in The Mathematical Journal (数学学报) entitled “Hλ solutions of the 1st class of Fuchs type equations with operator coefficients” (一类具算子系数的Fuchs型方程的Hλ解) with his colleague Wang Ju Yan (王继延).
+Zhang earned his master's degree in mathematics at East Normal University in Shanghai under Cheng Changping (陈昌平教授), who had done extensive mathematics work with Wolf Von Wahl at the University of Bayreuth in West Germany.
+Zhang also studied under professor Wang Guangyin (王光寅) at the math research department of Chinese Academy of Sciences in Beijing.
+In 1983, Zhang published an article in The Mathematical Journal (数学学报) entitled “Hλ solutions of the 1st class of Fuchs type equations with operator coefficients” (一类具算子系数的Fuchs型方程的Hλ解) with his colleague Wang Juyan (王继延).

 Zhang Luping was known in the academic community for his ground-breaking work in differential equations.
-He came to the United States in 1985 for a master's degree in mathematics at Carnegie-Mellon University in Pittsburgh, PA, following which he completed a doctorate degree and a post doctorate degree at the University of Massachusetts, Amherst under Prof. M. S. Berger.
-In November of 1994, he co-authored with professor Berger a paper published by International Publications for the PanAmerican Mathematical Journal entitled “A New Method for Large Quasiperiodic Nonlinear Oscillations with Fixed Frequencies for the Non-dissipative Second Order Conservative System of the Second Type” about the communication of applied nonlinear analysis.
+He came to the United States in 1985 for a master's degree in mathematics at Carnegie-Mellon University in Pittsburgh, PA, following which he completed a doctorate degree and a post doctorate degree at the University of Massachusetts, Amherst under M. S. Berger.
+In November 1994, he co-authored with professor Berger a paper published by International Publications for the PanAmerican Mathematical Journal entitled “A New Method for Large Quasiperiodic Nonlinear Oscillations with Fixed Frequencies for the Non-dissipative Second Order Conservative System of the Second Type” about the communication of applied nonlinear analysis.
 After completing his post-doctorate work, he taught mathematics at the University of California, Irvine and the University of Massachusetts, Amherst.